-Policy 17.2.11 Chapter 17 (IV.
-Responsive Planning - Policies to ensure referrals of allegations for investigations) ensures that all allegations of sexual abuse and sexual harassment are administratively and or criminally investigated.
+Policy ensures that all allegations of sexual abuse and sexual harassment are administratively and or criminally investigated.
 Allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations (Madison Parish Sheriff's Office), unless the allegation does not involve potentially criminal behavior.
 The agency documents all referrals of allegations of sexual abuse or sexual harassment for criminal investigation.
-In the past 12 months, there were five allegations of sexual abuse reported to the facility.
-In the past twelve months all five allegations reported to the facility resulted in administrative investigations.
-In the past 12 months no allegation was referred for criminal investigation.
-Referring to the allegations received during the past 12 months, all administrative investigations were completed.
-Additionally, the agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for a criminal investigation is published on the agency website or made publically available via other means.
+In the past 12 months, there were four allegations of sexual abuse reported to the facility.
+In the past twelve months all four allegations reported to the facility resulted in administrative investigations.
+In the past 12 months two of the four allegations received have been referred for criminal investigation.
+Referring to the allegations received during the past 12 months, all administrative and criminal investigations have been completed.
+Additionally, the agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for a criminal investigation is published on the agency website or made publicly available via other means.
 Interviews with the facility leadership, PREA Coordinator, and other staff confirmed their knowledge and understanding of, as well as their compliance with the policy's requirements.

-- Christian Acres Youth Center, Inc. Policy 17.2.11 - Christian Acres Youth Center Pre-Audit Questionnaire - Review of All PREA investigations - Review of PREA reporting forms and documentation - Interview with PREA Coordinator - · Interviews with staff
+- Christian Acres Youth Center, Inc. Policy

+- Christian Acres Youth Center Pre-Audit Questionnaire

+- Review of All PREA investigations

+- Review of PREA reporting forms and documentation

+- Interview with PREA Coordinator

+- Interviews with staff